-Cinnamon rolls are my favourite sweet and I also love desserts with apple and cinnamon so this apple cinnamon rolls just had to be on the blog.
+Cinnamon rolls are my favourite sweet and I also love desserts with apples and cinnamon.
+These apple cinnamon rolls just had to be on the blog.
 I love the combination as well as the final result of the recipe.

 For the dough: